sealneaward/j-con/README.md

-# pi-con
+# j-con
-Contextually aware access control on a Raspberry Pi.
+Contextually aware access control using context information stored in JSON documents.

 ## Introduction

 This application will serve as a context based access management system for communication across the RabbitMQ medium.
-The access managment is largely based on whether the sensors are supplying new information to client modues.
+The access managment is largely based on whether the devices requesting access follow the policy document created before hand.
-If there has not been any updates locally, the client assumes the sensors are no longer connected, and the RabbitMQ communication access is shut off.
+If the request device does not contain the correct context in regards to the defined places, people, and device identification, then no access is granted.

 ### RabbitMQ Server Setup